Virginia Gov. Northam’s medical school 'unable to determine the identity of the individuals' in racist photo

 Northam initially issued two apologies within hours of the publication of the photo.
 He reversed course the next day and said he wasn’t convinced he was one of the men pictured.
 He did, however, reveal he wore blackface once, decades ago, to look like Michael Jackson for a dance contest.

-Investigators said the governor made multiple "conflicting statements," but no individual with knowledge could tell them if Northam was in the photo nor came forward to say if they knew it was him.
+Investigators said the governor made multiple "conflicting statements," but no individual with knowledge could tell them if Northam was in the yearbook photo nor came forward to say if they knew it was him.

 The report included interviews with 52 people, that included current and former staff, students of EVMS.
 Northam was interviewed twice, while the first lady of Virginia was also interviewed in addition to other staff members.
 At least one former student declined to be interviewed when asked, officials said Wednesday.

-The governor initially apologized to for being in the picture out of an abundance of caution, according to investigators.
+The governor initially apologized to for being in the yearbook picture out of an abundance of caution, according to investigators.
 Investigators said Northam didn't believe he was in the photo when he first saw it but did not want to issue an immediate denial in case someone would contradict him.

-Attorney Richard Cullen was one of the investigators told reporters Northam "erred on the side of caution initially and immediately regretted not having denied."
+"The best we can conclude is that he erred on the side of caution initially and immediately regretted not having denied," Cullen told reporters.

 The 36-page report from McGuireWoods found no one “with first-hand knowledge of an actual mistake on any page, including any personal page, within the 1984 yearbook” and no evidence that the photo was placed in error, according to the report.
 The report also identified 10 photographs depicting individuals in blackface based on the law firm’s review of all EVMS yearbooks, according to the school.